remindersdevs/Reminders/README.md

 ```

 ## Todo
+- Possibly allow syncing with Microsoft To Do
 - Make a GNOME Shell extension that lets you view (and maybe edit) your reminders
 - Maybe integrate the search with GNOME Shell
 - Possibly add some more animations and UI improvements

+If you want to contribute anything, just open a pull request.
+Depending on what you are going to contribute, you might want to [email me](mailto:dgsasha04@gmail.com) first.
+This will let me help you get started and it will also help me make sure that multiple people aren't working on the same feature without knowing it.

 ## [DBus Service Documentation](REMEMBRANCE_SERVICE.md)